 - 1. Room keys are property of the University and may not be duplicated.
 If you lose your room key, report it immediately to the Residential Life/Housing Staff.
-For Traditional Halls a charge sheet will be issued and submitted to the Residential Life/Housing office for a lock change to be made.
-Once the lock change is made, both persons will receive new keys for his/her residence hall.
-Tiger Village lock change/lock-outs must be processed at the Tiger Village Club House.
-A charge sheet will be issued and charge sent to Residential Life for processing.
-For lock-outs, staff members will utilize a gaining entry form and must verify student's identification. - The Lock Out Procedure will go as follows: First time WARNING, second time \$25.00, third time and thereafter \$50.00.
-Should a resident become locked out after midnight, over the weekend or after 5:00 p.m. on a Friday, they will be assessed an additional \$25.00 fee in addition to the regular charge. - 3.
+A charge sheet will be issued.
+The charge sheet must be submitted to the Residential Life/Housing office for a lock change to be made.
+Once the lock change is made, the person who lost the key will be charged the appropriate amount for his or her residence hall.
+For lock-outs, staff members will utilize a gaining entry form and must verify student's identification.
+Tiger Village lock changes must be processed through the Tiger Village Club House Staff. - 2.
+The Lock Out Procedure will go as follows: First time WARNING, second time \$25.00 third time and thereafter, \$50.00. - 3.
 Keys are non-transferable.
-They are for the exclusive use of the resident, not visitors or anyone other than the person who received the key (see charge for transfer of keys).
+They are for the exclusive use of the resident, not visitors or others.